Skip to Main Content

 Welcome to the Library Guide for Prof. Cobb, ENC 1101

-And don't forget you can always access Ask a Librarian for some help!
+And don't forget you can always access Ask a Librarian for help if needed!

 Research Quick Tips